sipeed/TangNano-20K-example/README.md

 ## audio

-Demo to drive the onboard DAC
+Demo to drive the onboard DAC.
+A bit loud.

 ## hdmi